Faaab/CS50_Pset5/README.md

 Usage:
 ./speller [dictionary] text

-If no dictionary argument is provided, a standard English dictionary is used.
+If no dictionary argument is provided, a default English dictionary is used.
+This can be found in dictionaries/large.